Leftium/node-livereload/README.md

 * `applyCSSLive` tells LiveReload to reload CSS files in the background instead of refreshing the page.
 The default for this is `true`.
 * `exclusions` lets you specify files to ignore.
 By default, this includes `.git/`, `.svn/`, and `.hg/`

-# Limitations

-Right now this is extremely simple.
-It relies on polling so there's a delay in refreshing the browser.
-It could be faster.

 # License

+Copyright John-Kim Murphy <br>
-Copyright (c) 2010-2012 Joshua Peek and Brian P. Hogan.
+Original copyright (c) 2010-2012 Joshua Peek and Brian P. Hogan.

 Released under the MIT license.
 See `LICENSE` for details.